MinnPost/object-sync-for-salesforce/README.md

 <!-- /only:github -->

 <!-- only:wp>
-== Description ==

-This plugin maps and syncs data between Salesforce objects and WordPress content types.
-For any supported WordPress content types (e.g. post, page, user, or any custom content type in your installation), you can assign Salesforce objects that will be created / updated / deleted when the data in WordPress is saved, and the WordPress objects can be created / updated / deleted when the data in Salesforce is saved.

-Both of these directions act upon any matching data that is created after the plugin is installed.
-For each such assignment, you choose which WordPress and Salesforce fields should be mapped to one another.

-This plugin also includes developer hooks that allow for additional plugins to modify what data the plugin is working with, or what happens upon specific events.

 == Installation ==

 The plugin documentation contains [initial setup instructions](https://github.com/MinnPost/object-sync-for-salesforce/blob/master/docs/initial-setup.md).
 This is the fastest way to get the plugin running on your site.